 Adding _preprocess.xml

 So we are almost done.
 The last step is to add _preprocess.xml to each of the project folders.
-We will need on under MultiSpecBasic, Specification and Tests folders.
+We will need them under MultiSpecBasic, Specification and Tests folders.
 Simply right-click each of that folders and add a new item - _preprocess.xml

 We will end up with this: